Loading Events

 Register

 In the realm of federal cybersecurity, Zero Trust principles are essential for resilience.
-This panel discussion delves into the intricacies of integrating ZT principles into established architectures, fostering a culture of trustworthiness and resilience at the agency level.
-Insights will be shared on navigating implementation processes such as FedRAMP compliance, Software as a Service (SaaS) adoption, and other complexities inherent in the transition to a ZT framework.
+This panel discussion delves into the intricacies of integrating ZT principles into established architectures, existing procedures, and already awarded contracts.
+Insights will be shared on navigating the use of FedRAMP services, approved Software as a Service (SaaS) providers, and other complexities inherent in the transition to a Zero Trust framework.

-By addressing implementation hurdles head-on and fostering a ZT culture within agencies, government entities can adapt to the evolving threat landscape with confidence, resilience, and a steadfast commitment to safeguarding critical assets and information.
-From legacy systems to modern architectures, panelists will share strategies for overcoming implementation hurdles and achieving Zero Trust maturity.
+By addressing implementation hurdles head-on and fostering a Zero Trust culture within agencies, government entities can adapt to the evolving threat landscape with confidence, resilience, and a steadfast commitment to safeguarding critical assets and information.
+From legacy systems to modern architectures, panelists will share strategies for overcoming implementation hurdles and achieving Zero Trust milestones.

-Join us for a comprehensive exploration of ZT implementation strategies tailored to the unique needs and demands of government agencies.
+Join us for a comprehensive exploration of Zero Trust implementation strategies tailored to the unique needs and demands of government agencies.

 Audrey Story